hollerith/pingo/README.md

 Optionally, copy pingo to somewhere like `~/.local/bin`

+# Caveats

+Different operating systems set different default TTL values for ICMP packets, which can sometimes be used as a heuristic to guess the operating system of a remote host.
+However, this is not a reliable method because the TTL value can be manually overridden, and network conditions can cause the TTL to decrease more rapidly.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.